 Your selected partner should involve you in the planning stages of development and aim for complete transparency between your team and their own.
 Your partnership needs to be rooted in authentic collaboration; open communication is key to achieving your goals.
 Before selecting a firm, you need to assess whether your communication styles are compatible.
 Take the time to learn how your potential partner approaches planning and quality assurance, as well as any specific methodologies they use in the process.

-Most boutique development firms will practice agile development.
+Most development firms will practice agile methodologies.
 Some firms will always prioritize working software before feature documentation, but appropriate documentation is a matter of balance.
 While you don’t want to gloss over any essential details, excessively detailed project briefs leave no room for unexpected changes.
 Your development partner should seek out a happy medium.

 If you have concerns, be sure to describe each screen, feature, or project element within the scope of your project.
 Remember, a quality development partner will work to identify gaps in your project brief.
 Hire a partner who understands the importance of daily standup meetings.
-Your team should prioritize progress reviews and continuously try to challenge assumptions, identify issues or potential roadblocks as they pave the way to a successful build.
+Your team should prioritize progress reviews, and continuously try to challenge assumptions, identify issues or potential roadblocks as they pave the way to a successful build.

 As development progresses, you should perform consistent code reviews.
 A senior developer or team lead usually conducts the manual code review.
 Manual code reviews should happen frequently and check for syntax, standardization, structure, and any other vital details.

 You can also perform static code reviews.
-There are multiple open source tools available to run automated code reviews and flag security problems and other critical issues.
+There are multiple open-source tools available to run automated code reviews and flag security problems and other critical issues.
 If you’re unable to run static code reviews on your own, your team should perform them for you and be transparent about the results.

-It’s true, outsourcing mobile app development will alleviate some of the pressure and mitigate risks, but it’s important to be able to communicate effectively with the company you choose.
-Keep in mind, this is a long-term partnership, so you need to give thoughtful consideration to compatibility and transparency.
+It’s true, outsourcing mobile app development will alleviate some of the pressure and mitigate risks, but it’s essential to be able to communicate effectively with the company you choose.
+Keep in mind; this is a long-term partnership, so you need to give thoughtful consideration to compatibility and transparency.
 When you find the right development partner, they can help you enjoy the creative aspects of mobile app development.